mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/function/04-guard.md

 # Guard

 Guards are specialized constructs in Mondrian designed to run checks or logic _before_ the main body of a function executes.
-They are ideal for implementing cross-cutting concerns like authentication, authorization, rate limiting, or preliminary input validation that determines if the function should proceed at all.
+They are ideal for implementing cross-cutting concerns like authentication, authorization, rate limiting, or preliminary input validation that determines whether the function should proceed at all.

-Unlike [Providers](./03-provider.md), which primarily supply resources or context _during_ function execution, Guards act as gatekeepers, potentially preventing the function's core logic from running based on their outcome.
+Unlike [Providers](./03-provider.md), which primarily supply resources or context _during_ function execution, guards act as gatekeepers, potentially preventing the function's core logic from running based on their outcome.

 ## Definition